grdddj/done-for-today/plan.md

 # Tomorrow

-TR - feedback for all UI PRs

 TR - recovery designs - improve tests

+TR - try showing "protection" in regular font in PIN setup

+TR - merge all PRs into a super-PR and record tests

+Smaller UI issues

 ---